magneticio/demo-particles-autoscaler/README.md

 #### Required
 `DEPLOYMENT_NAME` - The name of the Kubernetes Deployment to be scaled.

-`DEPLOYMENT_LABEL` - The Kubernetes Labels used to identify the Pods managed by the Deployment.
+`DEPLOYMENT_LABELS` - The Kubernetes Labels used to identify the Pods managed by the Deployment.
 These are the labels specified when you create the service in Vamp Cloud.

 `NAMESPACE` - The Namespace to look in for the Deployment.
 Defaults to the Namespace in which the Job is running.